Understanding how GradeGuide calculates your grades.

 Each assessment has your achieved grade and a percentage worth.
 Assessments without a grade are not included in the calculation.

-GradeGuide allows you to set targets for your degree, years, and modules.
-These targets show youwhat you need to average in your remaining assessments to achieve that grade.
+GradeGuide helps you set and achieve targets for your degree, years, and modules.
+We show you exactly what you need to average in your remaining assessments to reach your target grade.

 Global targets